Inedo/inedo-docs/Content/installation/windows/inedo-hub/silent.md

 ```
 hub.exe install ProGet:5.2.3 --IsUpgrade=true
 ```

-### Using Other Installation Arguments

-Other common customization options include the ability to use IIS (`--UseIIS`), and specifying a custom path for Inedo extensions (`--ExtensionsPath=«custom-extensions-path»`)

 A full list of features that can be customized during a silent instalation is available on our [Inedo Hub CLI guide](/docs/installation/windows/inedo-hub/cli-reference).